FAQs- Substitute Teachers

 • Bachelor's degree from a regionally accredited undergraduate institution

-• Negative TB test administered within 60 days of hire
+• Negative TB test administered 60 days of hire

 • Clearance of fingerprint background check